grandrew/plotti.co/plotti.co/index.md

 Live plotting that **just works**.

+*DISCLAIMER: this is the first day of service operation and we are experiencing some unexpected loads so be patient if you receive random (recoverable) drops and/or increased latencies*

 <br/><object id="live1" data="http://plotti.co/plotti.co/plot.svg" type="image/svg+xml" style="width: 570px; height: 190px;"></object>

 Plottico is a [microservice](https://en.wikipedia.org/wiki/Microservices) that generates live-streaming SVG-image plots to be embedded as an `<object>` tag of your web page.
 That simple.